Tech Updates

 In addition to these, you can check into Flowlog (an open-source solution) — but, it has been in a public beta phase for over a year, so it may not be the most trustworthy option just yet.

 These are our top selections for open-source accounting software in general.
-Please let us know if we missed your favorite open-source accounting software for businesses in the comments section below.
+Please let us know in the comments section below if we missed your favorite open-source business accounting software.

 Hello there.
-My name is Niel, and I live in USA St. Petersburg, FL.
-I am is a technical writer with a passion for writing on emerging technologies in the areas of mobile application development and IoT technology.
+My name is Niel, and I live in St. Petersburg, FL, USA.
+I am a technical writer passionate about emerging technologies, specifically mobile application development and IoT technology.

 Here you will find recommendations of software providers and entrepreneurs for any of your business and personal needs.

-Have a look and if you have any recommendations yourself, please feel free to contact me!
+Have a look, and if you have any recommendations, please feel free to contact me!